General Jim Mattis

 He also served as a recruiter, commanded the Marine Corps Combat Development Command, and was the executive secretary to Secretaries of Defense William Cohen and William Perry and the senior military assistant to Deputy Secretary of Defense Rudy De Leon.

 In his first tour as a lieutenant general, Mattis commanded the Marine Corps Combat Development Command.
 Subsequently, he commanded the I Marine Expeditionary Force and served as the commander of US Marine Forces Central Command.
-From 2007 to 2009, he served as both NATO's supreme allied commander and commander of the United States Joint Forces Command (USJFCOM).
+From 2007 to 2009, he served as both NATO's Supreme Allied Commander for Transformation and Commander of the United States Joint Forces Command (USJFCOM).

 A native of the Pacific Northwest, Jim graduated from Central Washington State University in 1972.
 He is also a graduate of the Amphibious Warfare School, Marine Corps Command and Staff College, and the National War College.